HuyNNQ-127/chatbot_gpt/README.md

 #CHATGPT POWERED CHATBOT

-An application that utilize OpenAI's ChatGPT-3.5 LLM in order to summerize content
+An application that utilize OpenAI's ChatGPT-3.5 LLM in order to summarize content

 Created during Brycen Internship program